 Pursuant to the terms of the Otsuka U.S. Agreement, the Company is responsible for performing all activities related to the development of vadadustat as outlined in the current global development plan.
 The current global development plan encompasses all activities with respect to the ongoing PRO2TECT and INNO2VATE clinical programs through the filing for marketing approval, as well as certain other studies.
-Under the Otsuka U.S. Agreement, the Company controls and retains final decision-making authority with respect to the development of vadadustat.
+Under the Otsuka U.S. Agreement, subject to the terms of the Otsuka Funding Option, as described below, the Company controls and retains final decision-making authority with respect to the development of vadadustat.
 The Company's obligations related to the conduct of the current global development plan include the associated manufacturing and supply services for vadadustat.